ibm-cloud-docs/databases-for-enterprisedb/howto-migration-oracle.md

 ## Prerequisites
 EMP is managed by an external party, [EDB](https://www.enterprisedb.com/).
 Use of this portal is at your own risk and subject to the EDB terms and conditions.
-For more details, review the [IBM Open Source and Third party software policy](https://www.ibm.com/support/pages/ibm-open-source-and-third-party-software-policy).
+For more details, review the [IBM Open Source and Third-party software policy](https://www.ibm.com/support/pages/ibm-open-source-and-third-party-software-policy).
 For detailed usage information, review the [EDB Migration Portal User Guide](https://www.enterprisedb.com/edb-docs/p/edb-postgres-migration-portal).
 - Create an EDB account [here](https://www.enterprisedb.com/)
 - Request EDB repo access [here](https://info.enterprisedb.com/rs/069-ALB-339/images/Repository%20Access%2004-09-2019.pdf?_ga=2.254315016.140796928.1589217151-186337169.1584631506)
 - Provision an {{site.data.keyword.databases-for-enterprisedb_full}} instance